Do you ever need to explore and describe a new product idea?

 Strategic Thinking Exercise with Extreme Creativity

-Go ahead and have a go with this strategic thinking exercise worksheet, and be sure to let us know how it expands your new product ideas. – Mike Brown
+Go ahead and try this strategic thinking exercise.
+Be sure to let me know how it expands your new product ideas. – Mike Brown